YorDev/YorDev/README.md

 <br>

--
+- Software engineering student
--
+- Made in 🇩🇴 20 years ago
--
+- I like learn new tech
--
+- I'm obsessed with good coding practices
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://github.com/YorDev)
+- I'm currently open for an Intern or a new job opportunity, this is [my resume](https://github.com/YorDev)

 <br><br>